bjodah/finitediff/README.rst

 Citing
 ------
-The algortihm from the following paper:
+The algortihm is from the following paper:

 http://dx.doi.org/10.1090/S0025-5718-1988-0935077-0